 TSTs conducted overseas are not accepted unless the worker has had a positive TST on migration screening and been referred directly from the Department of Home Affairs to the TB service/chest clinic.

 A laboratory report indicating a negative IGRA result can be signed off as compliant by an authorised immunisation assessor.
-If the result is positive the worker will need to be referred to a TB Service (Chest Clinic) for a chest x-ray and clinical review.

 Where the IGRA result is positive, the worker will need to be referred to a TB service/chest clinic for a chest x-ray and clinical review.

-A validated previous TB test result remains current if the worker has had no possible exposure to TB since that test, i.e.
+A validated previous TB test result remains current if the worker has had no exposure to TB since that test, i.e.

 For example: